mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.63
+- Updated for WoW patch 4.1.
+- "Cataclysmically Delicious" and "Drown Your Sorrows" added to the consumed item tracking system.
+- Suggestions Tab: Added suggestion for The Battle for Gilneas.
+- Minor update to options layout.

 v0.62
 - Suggestions Tab: Updated suggestions to include Cataclysm dungeons.
 (Thanks Ackis!)